 If you've genuinely exhausted the above five approaches, and the learner is not progressing, here's what you do:

 Document it clearly.
-Keep a brief log: "Attempted pre-teaching using [method].
+Keep a brief log.
+Write what you tried and what happened: "Attempted pre-teaching using [method].
 Learner still unable to retain vocabulary."
 "Tried small-group phonics withdrawal; learner unable to access without adult redirection every 30 seconds."
 Be honest and specific.

 Don't shrug and say "I need a TA".
 The LA's first move is always to ask: "What reasonable steps have the school taken?"
 If you can't articulate them, you've handed the LA an easy exit.
 If you can, the burden shifts to them to resource it.